golang/dep/docs/FAQ.md

 >
 > [@sdboyer in #281](https://github.com/golang/dep/issues/281#issuecomment-284118314)

-## How do I constrain a transitive dependency's version?
+## <a id="how-do-i-constrain-a-transitive-dependency-s-version"></a>How do I constrain a transitive dependency's version?
 First, if you're wondering about this because you're trying to keep the version of the transitive dependency from changing, then you're working against `dep`'s design.
 The lock file, `Gopkg.lock`, will keep the selected version of the